 At Black Mountain Chocolate Factory, we pride ourselves on using simplicity and high-quality, organic ingredients in our chocolate.
 Our Signature Dark Chocolate, the base of all our chocolate products, has just 4 ingredients.
 In order to make 100 pounds of chocolate, we fill the grinder with about 68 pounds of cocoa nibs, 2 pounds of cocoa butter, 30 pounds of sugar, and a touch of sunflower lecithin.

-The last portion of the grinding process is called conching.
+The last portion of the grinding process, as we discussed above, is called conching.
 During conching, the particles don’t get any smaller, but the chocolate is heated and stirred continuously in order to drive off unwanted volatile compounds, and to ensure that all the cocoa and sugar particles are evenly coated with cocoa butter.
 This conching process ensures that the chocolate you eat is as smooth as possible.
 When the conching process is finished, the chocolate is ready for use in the Cold Room.
 Look for the next QR code to continue your exploration.